Isentropic processes for axisymmetric Black Holes: Introduction

 \section{Introduction}

 Beginning in the 1970s, several independent universal entropy bounds were proposed for arbitrary physical systems.
 Among the earliest was the Bekenstein bound, formulated using semiclassical arguments to suggest that the maximum entropy of an object with finite energy and spatial extent is bounded from above \cite{PhysRevD.9.3292, PhysRevD.7.2333, Bekenstein:1972tm, PhysRevD.23.287}.
-One can also interpret it as an upper bound on the information contained by a system with a finite energy and spatial extent \cite{PhysRevD.7.2333}.
-In this context, \cite{Hayden:2023ocd} examined the constraints on a channel’s communication capacity imposed by the Bekenstein bound.
-Further, \cite{Bousso:2003cm} explored the validity of the generalized Bekenstein bound for the bound states of interacting quantum fields and found that, if interactions are properly included, the entropy bound holds valid. \cite{Dvali:2020wqi} used the unitarity of scattering amplitudes to show that for a self-sustained quantum field object of size $R$, the universal entropy bound can be expressed as $S \leq 1/\alpha$, where the running coupling $\alpha$ is evaluated at the scale $1/R$.
-Black holes are known to saturate the entropy bound with their entropy expressible as $S=1/\alpha $ where $\alpha = G/R^{d-2}$, and $G$ is Newton's gravitational constant in dimensions $d$ \cite{Dvali:2020wqi, Dvali:2011aa}.
-Various other derivations and formulations of the bound have been proposed in the literature.
-For instance, \cite{Pesci:2009xh} showed from a holographic perspective that the Bekenstein bound holds for any strength of the gravitational coupling under certain assumptions.
-There are also several alternate or generalized forms of the entropy bounds, such as the causal entropy bound \cite{PhysRevLett.84.5695}, the Unruh-Wald bound \cite{PhysRevD.25.942, PhysRevD.27.2271}, generalized Bekenstein bound \cite{Buoninfante:2020guu}, covariant entropy bound \cite{PhysRevD.103.024002, Bousso1999}, the generalized covariant entropy bound \cite{Zhu:2023xbn, PhysRevD.62.084035}, etc.
+This result can also be interpreted as an upper limit on the information content of such a system \cite{PhysRevD.7.2333}.
+Since then, the Bekenstein bound has been explored and extended in a variety of directions.
+In particular, \cite{Hayden:2023ocd} examined how it constrains the communication capacity of quantum channels, while \cite{Bousso:2003cm} analysed its validity for bound states of interacting fields and showed that, once interactions are properly included, the bound remains intact.
+From a scattering perspective, \cite{Dvali:2020wqi} demonstrated that for a self-sustained quantum field object of size $R$, unitarity implies $S \leq 1/\alpha$, where $\alpha$ is the running coupling evaluated at the scale $1/R$.
+Black holes, in turn, are known to saturate this bound, with their entropy taking the form $S = 1/\alpha$, where $\alpha = G/R^{d-2}$ and $G$ is Newton’s constant in $d$ dimensions \cite{Dvali:2020wqi, Dvali:2011aa}.
+Additional derivations further reinforce the universality of this limit.
+For instance, \cite{Pesci:2009xh} showed from a holographic perspective that the Bekenstein bound holds for any strength of the gravitational coupling under certain assumptions, while a wide variety of generalised forms have also been proposed, including the causal entropy bound \cite{PhysRevLett.84.5695}, the Unruh–Wald bound \cite{PhysRevD.25.942, PhysRevD.27.2271}, generalized Bekenstein bounds \cite{Buoninfante:2020guu}, covariant entropy bounds \cite{PhysRevD.103.024002, Bousso1999}, and their generalized covariant versions \cite{Zhu:2023xbn, PhysRevD.62.084035}.